 - Lost wages and benefits plus interest.
 These compensatory damages are the back pay that you could reasonably have expected to earn had you not been wrongfully terminated, plus the value of any employee benefits.
-Such benefits include healthcare benefits, unused vacation, etc.22 This amount of unpaid wages will be reduced (“mitigated”), however, by the amount of wages and benefits that you actually earned, or could have earned, from substantially similar employment.23
+This includes healthcare benefits, unused vacation, etc.22 This amount of unpaid wages will be reduced (“mitigated”), however, by the wages and benefits that you actually earned, or could have earned, from substantially similar employment.23

 - Emotional distress/pain and suffering.24 This can include compensation for physical pain, mental suffering, loss of enjoyment of life, grief, anxiety, loss of professional reputation, or humiliation arising from the traumatic experience of losing the job unfairly.25

 - Attorney’s fees and litigation costs.
 In some cases, successful plaintiffs can collect attorney’s fees from the employer-defendant.
 This is only possible for a few types of wrongful termination cases, such as under the Fair Employment and Housing Act and Sarbanes-Oxley.26

 - Punitive damages.
 These are designed to punish the employer for its behavior and do not need to be related to any economic or non-economic loss you suffered.
 Punitive damages are only awarded in cases where the employer is found to be guilty of oppression, fraud or malice.
 They are more common in discrimination cases.
 And when they are awarded, punitive damages are often much higher than compensatory damages (which are about making the plaintiff “whole”).27